zoltan-ongithub/96boards-manifest/README.md

 $ bitbake los-chromium-image
 ```

-Please note that you need flash a prebuilt fip.bin from the meta-96boards/prebuilt folder.
+Please note that you need flash a prebuilt fip.bin from the meta-96boards/prebuilt folder (see the instructions above).

 After flashing the image: